Climb Matterhorn

 For enthusiastic mountaineers, an ascent of the Matterhorn is a highly desired goal in their climbing career.
 To attempt the Matterhorn, you need prior mountain experience, a relatively high technical level, and great fitness and endurance.

 Two “normal” routes define the most commonly used routes to scale the Matterhorn.
-The Hörnli ridge (North-East ridge) is the most frequented and is the one we prefer doing.
+The Hörnli ridge (northeast ridge) is the most frequented and is the one we propose for this program.
 The South-West ridge from Italy, referred to as the “Lion Ridge,” is the second most climbed route to the summit.

 This course can run with the specified prices when a minimum of 2 participants are joining.